gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/var-let-const.md

 let greeting = "say Hello instead"; //error: Identifier 'greeting' has already been declared
 ```

-   2- `let` can be re-declared within a different -scope :
+   2- `let` can be re-declared within a different-scope :

 **Example (4)**